ERC725Alliance/erc725.js/docs/writing-data.md

   ERC725_ADDRESS, // replace this with the desired value );

 // 4.
-Iterate on flattenedData and call `setData` await Promise.all( dataToSaveOnChain.map(async ({ key, value }) => {
+Iterate on `flattenedData` and call `setData` on the smart contract. await Promise.all( dataToSaveOnChain.map(async ({ key, value }) => {
     return erc725Contract.methods.setData(key, value).send();